Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

 Hwangbo et al. (2003) grew Kentucky Bluegrass (Poa pratensis L.) with and without infection by the C3 chlorophyllous parasitic angiosperm Rhinanthus minor L. (a facultative hemiparasite found in natural and semi-natural grasslands throughout Europe) for eight weeks in open-top chambers maintained at ambient and elevated (650 ppm) CO2 concentrations.
 At the end of the study, the parasite's biomass (when growing on its host) was 47% greater in the CO2-enriched chambers, while its host exhibited only a 10% CO2-induced increase in biomass in the parasite's absence but a nearly doubled 19% increase when infected by it.

-In summary, these several observations suggest that the rising CO2 content of the air can have wide and variable effects on parasitic plants, ranging from negative to positive growth responses, depending upon soil nutrition and host plant specificity.
-With respect to the infected host plants, elevated CO2 generally tends to reduce the negative effects of parasitic infection, so that infected host plants continue to exhibit positive growth responses to elevated CO2.
-Thus, it is likely that whatever the scenario with regard to parasitic infection, host plants will fare better under higher atmospheric CO2 conditions than they do currently.
+These two observations suggest that the rising CO2 content of the air can have wide and variable effects on parasitic plants, ranging from negative to positive growth responses, depending upon soil nutrition and host plant specificity.

 References